46 Weird Facts Most People Don’t Know

 Ice pops were invented by an 11-year-old by accident

 In 1905, an 11-year-old boy named Frank Epperson left soda powder and water outside overnight with its wooden stirrer still in the cup.
 The mixture had frozen in the chilly nighttime weather, and so the Epsicle was born.
 He sold the treat around his neighborhood and a nearby amusement park and even patented the recipe.
 Years later, he changed the name to Popsicle because that’s what his kids called their pop’s concoction.
-And if you liked that tidbit of info, you won’t want to miss these 18 history lessons your teacher lied to you about.
+And if you liked these weird facts, you won’t want to miss these 18 history lessons your teacher lied to you about.

 Sloths can hold their breath longer than dolphins can